Singulink/FulcrumFS/Source/README.md

 - Preview: Library is available for public preview but the APIs may not be fully documented and the API surface is subject to change without notice.
 - Public: Library is intended for public use with a fully documented and stable API surface.

-You are free to use any libraries or code in this repository that you find useful and feedback/contributions are welcome regardless of library state.
+You are welcome to use any libraries or code in this repository that you find useful and feedback/contributions are appreciated regardless of library state.

 API documentation and additional information is coming soon.